AndrewPoppe/UserRightsHistory/README.md

 | ![](lib/iconoir/warning-circled-outline.png) | Module installs correctly but either has not been tested or has minor bugs |
 |       ![](lib/iconoir/prohibition.png)       | Module fails to install or has major bugs                                  |
 |      ![](lib/iconoir/question-mark.png)      | No attempt has been made to assess the module                              |

+## Roadmap

+- Include support for newer granular data export rights
+- Parse REDCap logs to track user rights prior to module's installation?
+- Include option to run for all projects?